Richardaeld/Fat_Racoon_Kitchen/README.md

 1. The page content doesn't overlap and is easily read.

 #### Assumption(s):
-1. The tester knows every index card with two sides of information must have **More on back-->** on it.
+1. The tester knows that every index card with two sides of information must have **More on back-->** on it.
 1. The tester knows the content of each **Lesson** card.

 #### Testing Step(s):